liuquan18/Tel_MMLE/README.md

 python3 -m pip install -e .
 ```
 Then you can run the scripts in the `script` directory to repeat the calculations and generate the plots.

+## 6. Demo
+The analysis follows "index_generate" --> "extreme_count" --> "composite"

+1. For "index_generate": go to file `script/calculations_paper/1generate_index/1MMLE_index_generator.py`, a function called `index_gene(model)` can be used to generate index for one model (at specific plev).
+And `script/calculations_paper/1generate_index/1MMLE_index_generator_submitter.sh` can be used to generate index parallelly for all models using mpi4py.

+2. For "extreme count": in file `script/calculations_paper/2extreme_count/1MMLE_extreme_count.py`, a function called `extreme_count(model)` can be used to count extreme events for one model (at specific plev).

+3. For "composite analysis": in file `script/calculations_paper/3composite_analysis/1MMLE_composite_analysis.py`, a function called `composite` can be used to do composite analysis.

+The "index_generate" would take relatively long time, depending on the size of years and ensemble members that used (e.g, 10 years and 100 ensemble members for MPI_GE would take more than half an hour).
+The "extreme count" can be finished instantly. "composite analysis" would also take very long time to finish.